 The Memorial is located at the entrance to Solomon’s Island and is an initiative of the National Garden Clubs.
 CGC project members maintain the plantings around the memorial.

-Boyd King Park and Phillip House Gardens are on Church Street, the pollinator beds at the public park were planted and designed by the Calvert Garden Club in 2018.
+The house and garden are on Church Street.
+The pollinator beds at the public park were planted and designed by the Calvert Garden Club in 2018.
 The Phillip House is within the park.
-Calvert Garden Club members maintain the beds at the park with the County’s help and provide advice and hands-on assistance with restoration and maintenance of the small garden in front of the historic Phillips House.
+Calvert Garden Club members maintain the beds at the park with the County’s help and provide advice and hands-on assistance with the restoration and maintenance of the small garden in front of the historic Phillips House.

 Civic Decorations

 A long-standing tradition of the Calvert Garden Club is the Greening of the Courthouse Square for the Christmas Holidays.
 Gardens that the club maintains in the area of the courthouse have been added to the greening activities.
-Club members assemble all decorations including beautiful wreaths, swags, roping, and Della Robbia to beautify the County Courthouse, Linden and Boyd King Park for the seasonal enjoyment of all county residents and visitors.
-Members cut the fresh greens from their gardens and all members of the Club participate in making the decorations.
+Club members assemble all decorations, including beautiful wreaths, swags, roping, and Della Robbia, to beautify the County Courthouse, Linden and Boyd King Park for the seasonal enjoyment of all county residents and visitors.
+Members cut fresh greens from their gardens, and all members of the Club participate in making the decorations.
 We coordinate with the County workers and receive their assistance in transporting and affixing the decorations.

 Donations and Grants